 There are thousands of people who work every day to make Chicago what it is, and shape its future.
-Nine of these individuals were honored today at the annual Chicago Neighborhood Development Awards.
+Some of these individuals were honored today at the annual Chicago Neighborhood Development Awards.

 Here are the winners:

 - The Chicago Community Trust Outstanding Community Plan Award

 Winner: Preservation of Affordable Housing Chicago for Woodlawn, A Choice Neighborhood

 Recognizes the development and successful implementation of a community plan or strategy within Cook County that improves quality-of-life or addresses a specific need, opportunity or issue through a comprehensive planning and implementation model.

 - The Richard H. Driehaus Foundation for Outstanding Non-Profit Neighborhood Real Estate Project Award

 Winner: UCAN for UCAN’s Drost-Harding Campus